What are your opening and closing dates?

 How am I assessed during my vacation scheme?

-During your vacation scheme, we will be looking for a number of characteristics we believe are essential to becoming a successful solicitor.
-We will therefore be assessing you through a number of different exercises including a group exercise, written exercise and partner interview.
+During your vacation scheme, we will be looking for a number of skills that we believe are essential to becoming a successful solicitor at Osborne Clarke.
+We will assess you through a number of different exercises including group and written exercises and partner interviews.

 What does the application process involve?

-For the Vacation Scheme and Training Contract, the application process will involve an online application, online test and assessment day.
-You can take a practice online test here.
+For the Vacation Scheme and Training Contract, the application process will involve an online application, online verbal reasoning test and attendance at an assessment day.

 Do you interview on a rolling basis?